survivejs/react-book/manuscript/03_webpack_and_react.md

 If I want something mutable, I'll use `let` instead. `let` is scoped to the code block and is another new feature introduced with ES6.
 These both are good safety measures.

 W> Avoid rendering directly to `document.body`.
-This can cause strange problems with relying on it.
-Instead, give React a little sandbox of its own.
+This can cause strange problems when relying on it.
+Instead give React a little sandbox of its own.
 That way everyone, including React, will stay happy.

 If you hit `npm start` now, you should see something familiar at **localhost:8080**.